uber-archive/jetstream-ios/README.md

 model.observeChange(self, key: "width") { ... } // Observe a single property
 model.observeChange(self, keys: ["width", "height"]) { ... } // Observe a set of properties
 ```
 All of these methods queue up their notifications and fire only one time per run-loop.
 This is usually the behavior you want.
-When updating your view whenever properties change, you usually don't want to run view update code for every single property change, but do an update whenever all of the changes have been applied.
+When updating your view whenever properties change, you usually don't want to run the view update code for every single property change, but do an update whenever all of the changes have been applied.
 For example, if the elements width and height properties have both changed, all of the observers will only fire off once in the next run-loop.

-In some cases you might actually do want have the change observers fire off the callback for every single property change, which you can do using the immediate variants of the change observers:
+In some cases you might actually the change observers to fire off the callback for every single property change, which you can do using the immediate variants of the change observers:

 ```
 // Observe property changes on models without queueing them up